fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 Where can you find FSOT study guides?

-If you are looking for random FSOT questions to test yourself, basically a question bank, then go for it.
+If you are looking for random FSOT questions to test yourself, basically a question bank, go for it.
 However, they do consistently have mistakes.

 If you are looking for a resource to help you study and prepare for the FSOT, wait to purchase them.
 Instead, invest in FSO Compass.